daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Optional GitHub Intergration <a name="github-intergration"></a>

   This section provides an advanced guide to intergrating GitHub with the server.
-While much of GitHub's functioanlity is sacraficed in this method, an instructor is saved from having to add each student and admin individually; instead, students can log in using their GitHub accounts.
-As a reminder, a student can set up a GitHub account for free if she or he does not already have on set up.
+This allows students to log into the lab using their GitHub login information, which means that instructors will not have to manually enter each user.
+As a reminder, a student can set up a GitHub account for free.

   The following directions are for use in the Bitvise (or other choise SSH software) terminal console.
 Unless otherwise specified, type and run each line individually.